Setup

 3. Complete the Neo4j Fundamentals and Cypher Fundamentals courses.
 You should be familiar with what a graph is and how to use the Cypher query language to read and write data to Neo4j.

-We have created a repository for this course.
-It contains the starter code and resources you need.
+The repository, neo4j-graphacademy/app-spring-data, has been created for this course.
+It contains any starter code and resources you need.

-You can use Gitpod as an online IDE and workspace for this workshop.
-It will automatically clone the workshop repository and set up your environment.
+You can use a GitHub codespace as an online IDE and workspace for this course.
+It will automatically clone the course repository and set up your environment.

 Develop on your local machine